i-Vinit22/Web_Development/README.md

 # Web_Development
-All Web based projects
+All Web based projects.
 This Folder contains html,css and javascript based projects.
-Projects include a cloclk,stopWatch,a login page and calcultor app.
+Projects include a clock,stopWatch,a login page and calculator app.